Commercial Litigation Results

-Breach of Contract
+Breach Of Contract

-Breach of Fiduciary Duty
+Breach Of Fiduciary Duty

 Legal and Accounting Malpractice

 We represented a client that alleged it had a contract with Citicorp to purchase 27 Wendy’s franchises in South Florida at a time when the franchises were not particularly profitable.
 The closing of that contract was contingent upon Wendy’s approval.
 Wendy’s provided preliminary approval.
-Subsequently, however, the client alleged that the financial performance of the franchises improved, at which time Wendy’s concocted an elaborate scheme to create turmoil within the corporate structure of our client, which Wendy’s then used as pretext for its denial of our client’s contract.
+Subsequently, however, the client alleged that the financial performance of the franchises improved, at which time Wendy’s concocted an elaborate scheme to create turmoil within the corporate structure of our client, which Wendy’s then used as the pretext for its denial of our client’s contract.
 After a hard-fought lengthy trial in federal court, we won a $5.1 million verdict for our client against Wendy’s.
 The verdict and judgment were affirmed on appeal, and paid in full.

 Tortious Interference and Defamation Claims

 We represented the former director of emergency room services against HCA Healthcare Corporation and JFK Hospital.
 We proved that HCA had tortiously interfered with our client’s contract to manage two emergency room practices at two hospitals in Palm Beach County and that the defendants had defamed him in the process.
 The case focused on the impact of HCA’s acquisition of the hospitals, concerns over patient care that resulted from new policies and practices by HCA as the new hospital owner, and the extent to which both HCA and the hospital attempted to discredit our client and his criticisms through unfounded allegations concerning patient care.
 After a multi-week jury trial, the jury awarded our client $6 million and determined that he was entitled to punitive damages in addition to that amount.
 The parties entered into a confidential settlement agreement before the jury determined the amount of punitive damages.